2023 SID/DSCC Business Conference at Display Week

 - Bob O’Brien, Co-founder, Principal Analyst and CFO, DSCC

-- Paul Gagnon, BP & Industry Advisor – Consumer Tech, Circana (formerly The NPD Group)
+- Paul Gagnon, VP & Industry Advisor – Consumer Tech, Circana (formerly The NPD Group and IRI)

 - Chirag Shah, Director of Go-To-Market, Samsung Display